Oncology Institute

 impact: a thin balance sheet gives management less room for mistakes.

-the cost structure keeps pace with growth
+The cost structure keeps pace with growth

 q4 operating expenses were 104% of revenue. that is the opposite of the scale story investors want to see from an 86-clinic operator.